fwuermseher/EvoBandits/GLOSSARY.md

 If the user defines a solution space using the Python API, an encoding step is necessary to convert the solution to an action vector that is usable for optimization with EvoBandits.
 This step is trivial for integer parameters; however, a discretization step (converting continuous values into discrete intervals) for float parameters and label encoding (assigning unique integer values to categorical data) for categorical parameters is required.

-#### EvoBandits Algorithm Options
+#### Algorithm Configuration

-The user can modify the conditions for the optimization using the following keywords:
+EvoBandits implements the GMAB algorithm.
+The user can modify the behaviour of GMAB using the following hyperparameters:
 - `population_size`: The number of starting solutions, and the number of individual solutions in a generation.
 - `mutation_rate`: The probability that a parameter value of an individual solution is adjusted during the genetic modification step.
 - `crossover_rate`: The probability that a parameter value pair is exchanged between individuals during the genetic modification step.